The love of country is never as present as it is on independence day.

 From the first defiant settlers called the Baymen to the political heroes that fought for self-government; there is no shortage of patrimony for those that call this jewel home.

 The love of country can be noted in the songs composed by historic nationalists that are sung by school children and adults alike.
 They are a deep-rooted reflection of the peoples’ appreciation for their homeland.

 One of such songs composed by Edward P. York and Phillip C. Campbell lyrics read:

 “Home of my fathers true and brave,

 Love of my heart whose worth I raise,

 A British Crown Colony since 1862, Belize’s road from a small wood logging settlement to a self-governed state, and finally to an independent country was a tumultuous one.
 Nevertheless, the diplomatic savvy, bravery and resolve of those that believed in protecting their livelihoods won out in the end.

-Today, commemoration of September 21st 1981 is celebrated with a parade.
+Today, the commemoration of September 21st, 1981 is celebrated with a parade.
 Students wear their school uniforms while marching down city streets waving their flags to the rhythmic percussions of drums.
-Onlookers enjoy a sea of vibrant colours and grinning faces.
-The independence day parade is a lovely tradition.
-During the month of September you can catch kids practicing countrywide within most towns and villages.
+Onlookers enjoy a sea of vibrant

 If you’re in Belize City the parade begins Thursday morning at 9:30 am after a ceremony at The Memorial Park.